James Yorkston

 Frequently Asked Questions

-Some of James Yorkston's most popular songs include Summer Song, I Awoke, Woozy With Cider, Woozy With Cider - Jon Hopkins remix, Tortoise Regrets Hare, After Hours, Hold Out For Love, Sam and Jeanie McGreagor, Keeping Up With The Grandchildren, Yeah, Tender To The Blues.
-These tracks have impressed fans and helped cement their place in the music industry.
+James Yorkston's most streamed songs include Summer Song, I Awoke, Woozy With Cider, Woozy With Cider - Jon Hopkins remix, Tortoise Regrets Hare, After Hours, Hold Out For Love, Sam and Jeanie McGreagor, Keeping Up With The Grandchildren, Yeah, Tender To The Blues.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.